The legal costs of buying a house

 Conveyancers are required by law to verify the identity of everyone involved in a property purchase.

-If you are getting a mortgage then your conveyancer will need to do a bankruptcy search to make sure you aren’t bankrupt, or on the verge of bankruptcy.
+If you are getting a mortgage, your conveyancer will need to do a bankruptcy search to ensure you aren’t bankrupt or on the verge of bankruptcy.

-Your conveyancer will need to prove that the person you are buying from is definitely the legal owner of the property.
+Your conveyancer will need to prove that the person you are buying from is the property's legal owner.
 They do this by checking the title register and title plan at the Land Registry.

-If you are lucky enough to be gifted some money that is being used for your purchase, your conveyancer is also legally required to verify the identity and do AML checks on the person giving you the money.
+If you are lucky enough to be gifted some money that is being used for your purchase, your conveyancer is also legally required to verify the identity and do AML checks on everyone who gives you money.

-Estate Agents are also legally obligated to do ID checks so you might be asked to pay for two sets of ID checks.
-We’ve been told by a conveyancer that this is because their indemnity insurance (which protects them if they make a mistake with ID checks and are fined) requires that they use specific software to check IDs.
+Estate Agents are also legally obligated to do ID checks, so you might be asked to pay for two sets of ID checks.
+A conveyancer has told us that this is because their indemnity insurance (which protects them if they make a mistake with ID checks and are fined) requires that they use specific software to check IDs.

 💸 Money Transfers

 When you pay your deposit, you pay it to your conveyancer rather than directly to the seller.
-When they then transfer it on, they need to pay a telegraphic transfer fee to the bank.
+They must pay the bank a telegraphic transfer (TT) fee when they transfer it.

 This cost is passed on to you and is typically £40-50.

-Some conveyancers might also charge you a fee for the admin work of organising this transfer, so it’s possible you will also see this in their additional fees on your quote or invoice.
+Some conveyancers might also charge you a fee for the admin work of organising this transfer, so you may also see this in their additional fees on your quote or invoice.

 🏢 Leasehold Disbursements

-If you are buying a leasehold property (most flats, but also some houses) your solicitor will need to request an official copy of the lease, and a management pack.
-This pack contains information about any service charges, ground rent, upcoming maintenance work and much more.
-The seller will typically pay for requesting this.
+If you are buying a leasehold property (most flats, but also some houses), your solicitor will need to request an official copy of the lease and a management pack.
+This pack contains information about service charges, ground rent, upcoming maintenance work, etc. The seller will typically pay to request this.

-Depending on the terms of your lease you may need to pay for the freeholder to update various documents.
-Your conveyancer will only know what these are and exactly how much they will cost when they review the lease and the management pack.
-This means your final bill may be different to your initial quote in this regard.
+Depending on the terms of your lease, you may need to pay the freeholder to update various documents.
+After reviewing the lease and the management pack, your conveyancer will know what these are and how much they will cost.
+This means your final bill may be different from your initial quote.

-Some of these disbursements might also apply if you are buying a freehold property which is on a privately managed estate (therefore it has a management company).
+Some of these disbursements also apply if you buy a freehold property on a privately managed estate (therefore, it has a management company).

-The below list contains the most common leasehold disbursements, but there may be others that apply depending on the specific terms of the lease.
+The below list contains the most common leasehold disbursements.
+Still, there may be others that apply depending on the specific terms of the lease.

 Leasehold Disbursement